maemo-leste/maemo-user-guide/source/chapters/clock.rst

 Tap on the current hour & date display.
      |date-time-button-highlighted|

-You will be presented with the following menu:
+You will be greeted with the following menu:
      |date-time-main|